Ladder99/ladder99/docs/source/getting-started.rst

 Viewing the dashboard
 =========================

-Start the database in another console on the edge device -
+Start the database in another console on the edge device.
+The first time this is run it will setup the database, which takes a minute -

    .. code:: console